argonautproject/provider-directory/pages/_includes/capstatements.md

 #### Behavior

-The US Meds Clent **SHALL** support fetching and querying of one or more US Meds profile(s), using the supported RESTful interactions and search parameters declared in the [US Meds Server CapabilityStatement](#conformance-requirements-for-the-us-meds-server)
+The Argonaut Provider Client **SHALL** support fetching and querying of one or more Argonaut Provider profile(s), using the supported RESTful interactions and search parameters declared in the [Argonaut Provider Directory Server CapabilityStatement](#server)

-The US Meds Clent **SHOULD** Declare a CapabilityStatement identifying the list of profiles, operations, search parameter supported.
+The Argonaut Provider Client **SHOULD** Declare a CapabilityStatement identifying the list of profiles, operations, search parameter supported.

 #### Security

 US Core Servers **SHALL** implement the security requirements documented in the [US-Core IG](todo.html).

-**Summary of US Meds search criteria**
+**Summary of Argonaut Provider search criteria**

 Specific client search capabilities are described in detail below in each of the resource sections.
 The MedicationAdministration, MedicationDispense, MedicationStatement and MedicationRequest resources can represent a medication using either a code or refer to the Medication resource.
 When referencing a Medication resource, the resource may be contained or an external resource.
 The server application can choose any one way or more than one method, but *if* the an external reference to Medication is used, the server **SHALL** support the [`_include`](todo.html) parameter for searching this element.
 The client application **SHALL** support all above methods without causing the application to fail.